rnewt6926/Ingram/hackathon_demo_commands.md

 Drop to Shell:
 =============
-Drop to shell to show rest of demo and malware deployment.
+Show rest of demo and malware deployment.
 	Execute pii script
 	Show pii data pulled from windows machine